-Ordinary garden turf doesn’t like being grown in the shade, but don’t despair, if your lawn is under trees or in the shade of a building, Turfonline has a solution for you… Shadesman Shade Tolerant Turf.
+Ordinary garden turf doesn’t like being grown in the shade, but don’t despair, if your lawn is under trees or in the shade of a building and you need some grass for shady areas, Turfonline has a solution for you… Shadesman Shade Tolerant Turf, our best grass for shaded areas.

-Shadesman is grown from grass species that naturally grow in lower light conditions.
-The parent of this grass is known as Poa Supina, this grass hails from the alpine mountains of Germany and Austria where it spends some of the year underneath snow.
+Shadesman is grown from shade tolerant grass species that naturally grow in lower light conditions.
+The parent of this grass is known as Poa Supina, this shade loving grass hails from the alpine mountains of Germany and Austria where it spends some of the year underneath snow.
 The rest of the year it is being trampled on and eaten by cattle.

 The variety of Poa Supina we used to grow Shadesman turf is called Supranova – it’s been bred to look more like a lawn than a farmer’s field, so no worries there.
 BUT, it’s just as hardwearing and shade tolerant as its parents.